 What’s the most challenging aspect of your job?

 Making sure communication between different groups and departments is accurate and up to date.
-From the technical department to the stage crew, to the designers, I ensure we all start and end on the same page.
-It’s challenging but we make it work!
-Communicating with designers that are based in different time zones (like Australia) is tough too.
+From the technical department to the stage crew to the designers, I ensure that we all start and end on the same page.
+It’s challenging, but we make it work!
+Communicating with designers that are based in different time zones (like Australia) is tough, too.

 What keeps you committed to the work you do?

-I love it because my job is hectic, it’s never the same.
-I believe in the product, in opera, as an escape, and as a therapy.
+I love it because my job is hectic, and because it’s never the same.
+I believe in the product, in opera, as an escape and as a therapy.
 It allows you to forget about your mortgage or world problems for a few hours and just listen to beautiful music.

 What’s something about your job that people might not know?

 I handle all the scheduling of the safety trainings for the stage crew.
-It’s my job to make sure they have appropriate safety licenses for any given production, such as CPR and fire extinguisher training.
-I also deal with the fire marshal more than most might expect.
-I have to obtain permits any time we use live flame on stage (at least 4 productions from the 2016/17 season will use fire), even if it’s just for a candle.
+It’s my job to make sure they have appropriate safety licenses for any given production, such as CPR and fire-extinguisher training.
+I also deal with the fire marshall more than most people might expect.
+I have to obtain permits any time we use live flame onstage (at least four productions from the 2016/17 season used fire, for example), even if it’s just for a candle.

 Beyond opera, what are your other passions?

 I love to travel.
 It’s great seeing yourself through other people’s eyes and seeing how people in different places live.
 It really reaffirms your identity.
 Egypt was fascinating.
-Ankara, Turkey is on my travel bucket list.
+Cambodia is on my travel bucket list.